paulmorrishill/FluentSimulator/README.md

 ```

 ### Breaking change in V3
-Json.Net JsonConvert is no longer a dependency in the package.
+[Json.Net](https://nuget.org/packages/Newtonsoft.Json) is no longer a dependency in the package.

 You will need to include it in your project if you are using the `Responds(object)` method.
 Or if you intend on using the `BodyAs<T>` method on the `ReceivedRequest` object.